One of the biggest problems facing the grant-giving sector is a lack of diversity.

 Ten Years’ Time is a consultancy that pairs ambitious philanthropists with disruptive causes and ideas. http://www.tenyearstime.com/

-Koreo is a talent development consultancy dedicated to social change.
+Koreo is a learning consultancy dedicated to social change.
 They mobilise talent to address the defining social issues of our time. http://www.koreo.co/

 Thanks to our combined experience and comprehensive cross-sector knowledge, we’re able to deliver a supportive and highly effective 12-month programme, built carefully around the needs of both our associates and host organisations.